ihor-delta/delta/README.md

   - mutual dependence of representatives
 - situative authority principle based on typology of representatives
   - circumstances of representative(s)
-    - specialization
+    - specialization which is in priority
-    - general moral attitudes which are in priority
+    - general moral attitudes
     - stereotypes
     - knowledge of these Freedoms
     - relations with other representatives